igorlfs/nvim-dap-view/docs/src/routes/highlight-groups/+page.md

 If the colors look odd with your colorscheme, consider submiting a PR to add support to `nvim-dap-view`!

 If the links aren't defined at all, no highlighting will be applied.
-To fix that, you have to manually define the highlight groups (see `:h nvim_set_hl()`).
+To fix that, you have to manually define the highlight groups (see `:help nvim_set_hl()`).

 | Highlight Group                      | Default Link              |
 | ------------------------------------ | ------------------------- |